ckatyal17/aws_qs_ldaps_managedAD/README.md

 - <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-template.html">Create a new stack</a> by uploading the CloudFormation (AWS-QS-LDAPS-managedAD-templ.yml).
 - Specify the required <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-using-console-create-stack-parameters.html">stack parameters</a> and launch the stack.

 Please note: It takes about 40 minutes for this cloudformation template to deploy the required resources.
-Also, there is no charge for using AWS CloudFormation however, you will be charged for the resources created by AWS CloudFormation template.
+Also, there is no charge for using AWS CloudFormation, however, you will be charged for the resources created by AWS CloudFormation template.